-Annual Incentive Plan
+Annual Short Term Incentive Plan

 Individual payments from the annual incentive plan to individual employees, including the executive officers, is determined by the President and Chief Executive Officer, based on the achievement of quantitative results of the Corporation and on quantitative and qualitative performance of each individual.
 The President and Chief Executive Officer's recommendations for the allocation of the annual incentive plan to individuals are presented to the Compensation Committee and the Board for approval.
-There is no formula for determining the individual payment.
+Each of the Named Executive Officers has a target percentage of their base salary for the annual short term incentive.
 The annual incentive plan rewards employees, including the executive officers, for delivering annual shareholder value and other key performance metrics.
 The annual incentive plan was put in place in order to attract and retain highly qualified executives.
-Incentive plan awards of \$nil were made during the financial year ended December 31, 2021.
+Incentive plan awards to the Named Executive Officers in the amount of \$195,000 in the form of RSUs and cash were made during the financial year ended December 31, 2022.